Jacob A. Miller-Klugesherz (CV)

-PhD Student, Sociology (Expected graduation in Spring 2025)
+PhD Candidate, Sociology (Expected graduation Spring 2026)

 Kansas State University